-Figure 7: For a beam in the poloidal plane, increasing B_p/B increases the mismatch angle, which increases K_x/K (left).
+Figure 7.
+Here l is the arc-length along the central ray, measured from the point of entering the plasma.
+For a beam in the poloidal plane, increasing the ratio of poloidal field to toroidal field $B{p,a}/B{\zeta,a}$ increases the mismatch angle, which increases K_x/K (left).
 Increasing the toroidal launch angle also increases the mismatch angle, which increases K_x/K (right).
+We used circular flux surfaces, as described in section 2.4.